An Introduction to Transfection

 With any transfection reagent or method, cell health, degree of confluency, number of passages, contamination, and DNA quality and quantity are important parameters that can greatly influence transfection efficiency.
 Note that with any transfection reagent or method used, some cell death will occur.

 Cells should be grown in medium appropriate for the cell line and supplemented with serum or growth factors as needed for viability.
 Contaminated cells and media (e.g., contaminated with yeast or mycoplasma) should never be used for transfection.
 If cells have been compromised in any way, discard them and reseed from a frozen, uncontaminated stock.
 Make sure the medium is fresh if any components are unstable.
 Medium lacking necessary factors can harm cell growth.
 Be sure the 37°C incubator is supplied with CO

-If there are any concerns about what type of culture medium or CO2 levels are needed for your cell line of interest, consult the American Type Culture Collection [ATCC] web site.
+2 levels are needed for your cell line of interest, consult the American Type Culture Collection [ATCC] web site.

 As a general guideline, transfect cells at 40–80% confluency.
 Too few cells will cause the culture to grow poorly without cell-to-cell contact.
-Too many cells results in contact inhibition, making cells resistant to uptake of foreign DNA.
+Too many cells results in contact inhibition, making cells resistant to the uptake of foreign DNA.
 Actively dividing cells take up introduced DNA better than quiescent cells.